 - 1. Dial 5 6 5. - 2.
-Dial the extension number (or VOICE MAIL 5 0 1 for the mailbox) to which the system should forward all calls.
+Dial the extension number (or VOICE MAIL and then the mailbox number) to which the system should forward all calls.

-Note: If the forwarded-to station is busy or does not answer a forwarded call, the call will go to the mailbox.
+Note: If the forwarded-to station is busy or does not answer a forwarded call, the call will be returned to mailbox 501.

 If you frequently call-forward your phone, you can program a programmable feature key as a call forwarding key to automatically turn forwarding on and off.
 If you always forward to the same extension, you can program a key with both 5 6 5 and the extension number.
-(For more information, see "Programmable feature keys," p.
-C.2.)
+(For more information, see "Programmable feature keys," pp. C.2-C.3.)
 The call forwarding key will be solid green to indicate that it is active.